bourquejulien/devops-cs2024-team-exemple/README-EN.md

 Fortunately for them, the passwords chosen by the AI are inspired by real passwords that are present in a well-known [list](https://raw.githubusercontent.com/DavidWittman/wpxmlrpcbrute/master/wordlists/1000-most-common-passwords.txt).

-When they try to open the door, a one-time use password is "generated" from this list and the prisoners have found a way to intercept the md5 hash of this password!
+When they try to open the door, a one-time use password is "generated" from this list.
+The prisoners have found a way to intercept the md5 hash of this password!
 However, they do not have sufficient computing power to find the correct password in less than 500ms.
 So they still need your help.

 The hashed passwords will be transmitted encoded in base64 format to `/router?request=door` in a payload in the following format: